Tw1ddle/Rectangle-Bin-Packing/README.md

 ## Usage ##

-Try the [demo](http://samcodes.itch.io/rectangle-bin-packer) in your browser, or refer to the [example code](https://github.com/Tw1ddle/Rectangle-Bin-Packing-Demo/).
+Run the [demo](https://tw1ddle.github.io/Rectangle-Bin-Packing-Demo/index.html) in your browser and refer to the [example code](https://github.com/Tw1ddle/Rectangle-Bin-Packing-Demo/).

 Basic usage example: